siriusctrl/UniPublic/ML/week4.md

     4. Repeat steps 2-3 until the algorithm converge

-- Soft margins allow some data points to violate the separating hyperplane but the model remains robust.
+- **<u>Soft margins</u>** allow some data points to violate the separating hyperplane but the model remains robust.

 - A kernel function can be used to allow the SVM to find a non-linear separating boundary between tow classes.

-- Math perspective
+- Mathematical Perspective

   - Objective is to find the data points that act as the boundaries of the two classes
   - They called the “support vectors”